ODD: A Benchmark Dataset for the Natural Language Processing based Opioid Related Aberrant Behavior Detection: Discussion

 Our research can have the following positive impacts.
 Firstly, the information extracted by ORAB detection models can be utilized for various studies and systems aimed at addressing opioid abuse.
 For instance, since ORABs serve as important evidence of OUD, they can be used as key features in opioid risk monitoring systems.
-Improved OOD prediction can save people's lives.

 Additionally, this information can be leveraged to detect a patient's risk of OOD or opioid addiction at an earlier stage, thereby assisting in the prevention of fatal OOD cases.
 Consequently, by supporting efforts to mitigate future opioid overdoses, our research would contribute to maintaining people's health.

 However, it is important to acknowledge that our work may have certain negative social impacts.
 As previously mentioned, ORAB detection can be utilized to strengthen opioid monitoring systems, but this may unintentionally encroach upon the autonomy of doctors \citep{clark2012prescription}.
-Consequently, patients who genuinely require opioids to manage their pain may encounter obstacles and challenges in obtaining the necessary medications.
+Indeed, in previous studies, although strict opioid prescription policies and prescription PDMPs help patients forestall opioid misuse or overuse \citep{mccauley2016dental, dowell2016mandatory}, oligonalgesia \citep{dowell2016mandatory}, has been pointed out as a possible side effect of PDMPs \citep{cantrill2012clinical}.